Nafyaz/RL-Robotics-Papers/General Paper Reading/How to Read a Paper.md

 2. What were the key elements of the approach?
 3. What can you use yourself?
 4. What other references do you want to follow?

-## Code

-1. Download and run code
-2. Re-implement from scratch

 ## Taking Notes
 1. Summarize all paragraphs (this will force you to think deeply)